publishpress/PublishPress-Checklists/src/readme.txt

 = UNRELEASED =

+* Added:
+* Added support for setting specific requirements for each post type, instead of global only;

 * Fixed:
 * Fixed the delete button for custom items in the settings.
 It was remocing wrong items, in an odd pattern;
+* Fixed PHP warning in the settings page about undefined index in array;

+* Changed:
+* Changed the required minimun version of PublishPress to 1.6.0;

 = [1.2.1] - 2017-06-21 =